- How is breast cancer in men treated?

 You will be asked to sign a consent form, giving the doctor permission to perform the surgery.
 Take your time and read the form carefully.
 Make sure you understand what you are signing.
 Sometimes, doctors give you material to look at before your appointment, so you will have plenty of time to read it and won't feel rushed.

-You might be asked to donate blood before an operation such as a mastectomy, if the doctor thinks you might need a transfusion during or after the operation.
+You could be asked to donate blood before an operation such as a mastectomy, if the doctor thinks you might need a transfusion during or after the operation.
 You might feel more secure knowing that if you do need a transfusion, you will get your own blood back.
 But in the United States, a blood transfusion from another person is nearly as safe as receiving your own blood.
 Ask your doctor if you will possibly need a blood transfusion.

 Your doctor will review your medical records and ask you about any medicines you are taking.
 This is to be sure that you are not taking anything that could interfere with the surgery.
 For example, if you are taking aspirin, arthritis medicine, or a blood-thinning medicine (like Coumadin), you may be asked to stop taking it about a week or two before the surgery.
 Be sure you tell your doctor about everything you take, including over-the-counter drugs, vitamins, and herbal supplements.
 Usually, you will be told not to eat or drink anything for 8 to 12 hours before the surgery, especially if you are going to have general anesthesia (will be "asleep" during surgery).